VrajeshPatel20/Market-Analysis/README.md

 # FRONTEND

-1. We use REACT to build the front end and connect it to he backend model using API.
+1. We use REACT to build the front end and connect it to the backend model using API.

 # BACKEND